Benzodiazepine withdrawal syndrome: Withdrawal process

-to 10-25% of the daily dose every 2 weeks.
+to 10–25% of the daily dose every 2 weeks.

 For example, the reduction rate used in the Heather Ashton protocol calls for eliminating 10% of the remaining dose every two to four weeks, depending on the severity and response to reductions with the final dose at 0.5 mg dose of diazepam or 2.5 mg dose of chlordiazepoxide.

 For most people, discontinuation over 4–6 weeks or 4–8 weeks is suitable.

 A prolonged period of reduction for longer than six months should be avoided to prevent the withdrawal process from becoming a "morbid focus" for the person.

+The American Society of Addiction Medicine (ASAM), in collaboration with ten other American medical associations, issued a joint statement regarding benzodiazipine tapering in June 2025.
+Their recommendation is that, for most patients dependent on benzodiazipines and for whom the risks of continuing benzodiazipine use outweighs the benefits, the initial pace of the taper should generally include dose reductions of 5 to 10% every 2–4 weeks.
+The taper should not exceed 25% every 2 weeks.
+They emphasized that a taper that is too rapid can be dangerous and potentially life-threatening.

 Duration

 After the last dose has been taken, the acute phase of the withdrawal generally lasts for about two months although withdrawal symptoms, even from low-dose use, can persist for six to twelve months gradually improving over that period, however, clinically significant withdrawal symptoms may persist for years, although gradually declining.

 A clinical trial of patients taking the benzodiazepine alprazolam for as short as eight weeks triggered protracted symptoms of memory deficits which were still present up to eight weeks after cessation of alprazolam.